 It is in those moments of mindfulness that we can feel how lucky we are.

-See, mental illness and gratitude are two totally separate things; much like the brain and your arm.
+See, mental illness and gratitude are two totally separate things – much like the brain and your arm.
 They are unrelated but one has power over the other.
-The brain and body also have influence one another to get things done.
+The brain and body also have influence over one another to get things done.

 Although the relationship between gratitude and mental illness doesn’t necessarily work in harmony in terms of their differences, they nonetheless impact one another.